-The purpose of this campaign is to allow 30 former child soldiers to attend a 1 year residential training program.
-This is $1000 per child and includes food, housing and all school expenses.
+The purpose of this campaign is to allow 15 former child soldiers to attend a 1 year residential training program.
+This is $1100 per child and includes food, housing and all school expenses.

 The overall goal of this project is to rehabilitate 5,000 former child soldiers, ex-combatants and other vulnerable youth through vocational education to full economic and social participation, transforming them from an ongoing challenge into a considerable asset to their communities.

-Camp for Peace Liberia (CFP-Liberia) is a non-profit organisation working with young people to promote sustainable peace and development.
+Camp for Peace Liberia is a non-profit organisation working with young people to promote sustainable peace and development.
 It was established in 2005 by its founder, B. Abel Learwellie and other child soldiers while pursing degrees at the University of Liberia.
 It mainly works in the regions of Montserrado, Margibi, Bong and Lofa. .
-It is a fully registered non-for-profit NGO – Government of Liberia registration number “MPEA/NGO/AC#1036.
+It is a fully registered non-for-profit NGO – Government of Liberia registration number MPEA/NGO/AC#1036.

-From their experiences as former abductees and orphans – many of whom lost immediate and extended family members, friends and neighbours and suffered displacement – led them to commit to the ongoing and unmet needs of former child soldiers and ex-combatants as well as other youths that were equally affected by the war.
+From their experiences as former abductees and orphans – many of whom lost immediate and extended family members, friends and neighbors and suffered displacement – led them to commit to the ongoing and unmet needs of former child soldiers and ex-combatants as well as other youths that were equally affected by the war.

-CFP – Liberia works to rehabilitate, reintegrate and empower those impacted by conflict and HIV/AIDS in Liberia.
+Camp for Peace Liberia works to rehabilitate, reintegrate and empower those impacted by conflict and HIV/AIDS in Liberia.
 CFP-Liberia has been doing this through livelihood support programs, camping program, education, vocational training, peace building, and health, agriculture and human rights activities.

-CFP-Liberia believes that former child soldiers can work themselves out of poverty with dignity if they are not treated as an object but as a subject.
+Camp for Peace Liberia believes that former child soldiers can work themselves out of poverty with dignity if they are not treated as an object but as a subject.
 Therefore we use multiplicity strategies to combat unemployment by addressing the challenges and reality of life faced by former child soldiers since we know that children born in these situations are not their own making but caught up in the situation.

 The overall, long-term development goal of this project is ultimately to rehabilitate 5,000 former child soldiers, ex-combatants and other vulnerable youth through vocational education four counties of Liberia; Montserrado, Margibi, Bong and Lofa to full economic and social participation, transforming them from an ongoing challenge into a considerable asset to their communities.